Joker Xue: 2011–2015: Self-funded music

 In 2011, Xue opened his own hotpot restaurant, Shang Shang Qian (上上谦), its successes allowed him to keep pursuing music.
 In July 2012, Xue marked the end of his seven-year contract with Shang Teng Entertainment with the announcement of his fifth album Several Of... (几个薛之谦).
 He briefly signed with Shanghai Kunhong Media but soon terminated the contract due to Kunhong's inability to fulfill said contract.

 In 2013, Xue signed with Ocean Butterflies and released his sixth album An Unexpected Journey (意外).
 It debuted at the top of Sino Chart and remained there for two weeks.
 In 2014, Xue appeared on many Chinese variety shows because "doing variety shows is to make money, and the ultimate goal of making money is to return to making music."
 He later called his style of humor during this period "hard humor" because he had to force himself to exaggerate his affectations for comedic effect.

 In 2015, Xue founded his own streetwear brand Dangerous People.
-He gained significant popularity through sharing jokes on Weibo and later said the sudden fame was jarring but he was grateful for the chance to share his music with more people.
-On June 8, he released his first EP, Gentleman (绅士), which contained the highly popular song "Actor" (演员).
+He gained significant popularity on Weibo for his humorous posts and later said the sudden fame was jarring but he was grateful for the chance to share his music with more people.
+On June 8, he released his first EP, Gentleman (绅士), which contained the highly popular song "Actor" (演员), one of the most-viewed Chinese music video on YouTube and one of the most-streamed Mando-pop songs on Spotify.
 On October 17, Xue released his second EP Half, which surpassed 100 million streams in less than a month.